 Morgan hadn’t kayaked before, and no matter how he finessed his paddling, he kept drifting to the right and had to furiously adjust every thirty seconds in between swills from his tall boy of Mike’s Hard Lemonade.
 It was his day off.

 “I don’t like Mike’s that much,” Morgan said.
 “But it’s not too bad.”

-About a half-mile down the creek, Morgan craned his neck as far as it would go while in a kayak.
+About a half-mile down the creek, Morgan craned his neck as far as it would go while the rest of him was in a kayak.